acrlabs/simkube/docs/intro/installation.md

 ### Docker images

 To build and push Docker images for all the artifacts, run `DOCKER_REGISTRY=path_to_your_registry:5000 make image`

+### Running the artifacts:

+To run the artifacts using the images you built in the previous step, run `make run`.

 ### Cleaning up